sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

   make -j4
   ```

+When using the docker container GMP is already included and can be found
+under `/dependencies/gmp-6.2.1/install` for `x64-linux` and `arm64-linux`.

 For linux-arm64, provide JNI headers in a reasonable LTS version.
 Download the zip archive from https://jdk.java.net/ and unpack it into $JDK_DIR_LINUX_ARM64
 (e.g., https://download.java.net/java/GA/jdk17.0.2/dfd4a8d0985749f896bed50d7138ee7f/8/GPL/openjdk-17.0.2_linux-aarch64_bin.tar.gz).